wizarddos/blog/_posts/2024-04-19-why-some-elements-dont-have-ending-tag.md

 According to specs: trialing slashes are fully optional in void tags and have no effect, but might cause issues later on.

+What issues?
+As said, if you write HTML properties without quotes, then parser might interpret that slash as a part of an attribute rather than end of a tag.

 Why is it even there in the first place?
 For **backward compatibility**

 Currently used HTML version is HTML5 - but your documents can also be rendered in other modes